Industry Standard

 • Institutional buyers

-• Work with licensed dealers
+• Working with licensed dealers

-• Verify documentation
+• Verifying all documentation

-• Ensure compliance
+• Managing export compliance carefully

-Global Acquisition (Recommended for Most Buyers)
+Global Acquisition (Best for Most Buyers)

-Most buyers prefer to:
+Many buyers prefer to:

-• Purchase refined gold from international markets
+• Purchase refined gold through international markets

-• Avoid dealing with raw gold complexities
+• Avoid raw gold complexity

 • Use certified suppliers

-• Simpler logistics
+• Simplify logistics and compliance

 Risks When Buying Gold from Togo